-However, in some cases, you might find that your Maine Coon becomes so comfortable lying on its back that it can’t help but fall asleep.
+However, in some cases, you might find that your Maine Coon becomes so comfortable lying on its back that it cannot help but fall asleep!

 7. Defensive Position

-While lying on their backs, cats can attack with all four sets of claws, making it a perfect defensive position.
+While lying on their backs, cats can attack with all four sets of claws, making it the perfect defensive position.

-By lying on their backs and rolling around, cats can rub their scent glands over the floor, marking it as their territory.
+By lying on their backs and rolling around, cats can rub their scent glands all over the floor, marking it as their territory.